 License plates are required to be impounded under the following circumstances:

-• You refuse to take a BAC test while having a DWI conviction in the previous 10 years (a violation of implied consent law),
+- You refuse to take a BAC test while having a DWI conviction in the previous 10 years (a violation of implied consent law, Minn.
+Stat. § 169A.51),

 Note that if the driver is driving a rental car that has been rented for less than 30 days or if the car is registered in a state other than where the driver lives, the plates cannot be impounded.

-Can police pull me over for having whiskey plates?
+Can police pull you over just for having whiskey plates?

 What happens if I drive a car without whiskey plates?